What is lobbying in politics?

 More recently, in the mid 1990s, British politics became engulfed in a series of cash for access, and cash for questions scandals.
 This played to a narrative of greediness on the part of a few individual politicians.
 In 1997, it led to the BBC Journalist, Sir Martin Bell, successfully standing on an anti-sleaze ticket for election to Parliament in the constituency of Tatton.

-In 2021, fresh attention was focussed on lobbying in light of the relationship between the former Prime Minister, David Cameron, and Grensill Capital.
+Nonetheless in 2021, fresh attention was focussed on UK lobbying after controversies involving the former MP Owen Patterson, and former Prime Minister, David Cameron.

 After the term ‘lobbying’ became something of a dirty word in the late 1990s, the UK’s leading lobbying companies re-branded themselves as ‘public affairs firms’, ‘government relations’ advisors, or ‘political consultancies’.